Pauwlo/Bro/Backup.md

 Fonts (`C:\Windows\Fonts`)

-*Congratulations, your computer can now be reinstalled/destroyed.*
+*Bravo, your computer can now be reinstalled/destroyed.*